1 ½cupcheddarsharp, shredded, divided; 6 ounces total

 Instructions

 Heat the olive oil in a large skillet over medium-high heat for about 2 minutes.
-Add the beef and the onions.
+Add the ground beef and onions.
 Cook, stirring to break up the beef until the meat is browned and the onion is soft, for about 5 minutes.

 If there are liquids at the bottom of the skillet, carefully drain the mixture and return it to the skillet.
 Stir in the kosher salt, black pepper, and garlic.
 Cook, stirring, for 1 more minute.